ET Finds Employer Did Not Follow Fair Process While Dismissing Employee (Mr R Parry v EDF Trading Ltd)

 The Decision of the Employment Tribunal

-The Employment Tribunal found that the Respondent had not followed a fair process leading up to the Claimant’s dismissal.
-Thus, the Claimant’s claim of ordinary unfair dismissal pursuant to s98(4) of the Employment Rights Act 1996 is upheld.
+The Employment Tribunal found that the Respondent hadn’t followed a fair process leading up to the Claimant’s dismissal.
+Thus, the Claimant’s claim of ordinary unfair dismissal pursuant to section 98(4) of the Employment Rights Act 1996 is upheld.

-Regarding the Claimant’s separate claims for automatic unfair dismissal, these were not upheld.
-The claims that his dismissal was linked to his public interest disclosures and detriment were not upheld as no evidence could be found that this had influenced the Respondent’s decision to dismiss him.
+Regarding the Claimant’s separate claims for automatic unfair dismissal, these weren’t upheld.
+Although the Claimant had made qualifying disclosures, the claims that his dismissal was linked to his public interest disclosures and detriment weren’t upheld, as no evidence was found that this had influenced the Respondent’s decision to dismiss him.

 If you have been unfairly dismissed, take a look at our guide on unfair dismissals, or contact us today.